edwick/test_cloudify/manual-manager-deploy/README.md

 2. An SSH key that is accessible on the CURRENTLY RUNNING Cloudify Manager machine.

 INPUTS:
-- (Openstack inputs)
-- ssh user key path
-- URL from which to download packages
-- Cloudify admin username/password
-- Cloudify bootstrap-specific inputs
+(TBD)

 IMPLEMENTATION:
 Cloudify Manager node will be contained in the VM, and execute the following steps in the install lifecycle:

 1. create: Download components and setup environment (shell)
-2. configure: Prepare inputs file (prob. python to manage inputs)
+2. configure: Prepare inputs file (python so we can use the nice YAML library rather than shell tools)
 3. start: Execute bootstrap operation (shell)